petrusen/vizchemoton/README.md

-# Vizchemoton - Visualization of Chemoton Reaction Networks
+# Vizchemoton - Visualization of Reaction Networks Generated with Chemoton

 This package allows the visualization of chemical reaction networks (CRNs) generated with [Chemoton](https://github.com/qcscine/chemoton)[1] through the generation of standalone HTML files with the [amk-tools](https://github.com/dgarayr/amk_tools),[2] ultimately allowing the user to interact with the network via browser.

 The following image shows which type of visualization (network on the left, structure on the right) the HTML file permits:
 ![Example Image](example_crn_html.png)

 ## Introduction to Chemoton